DCully/pytempo/README.md

 pop song samples to within 3 BPM.

 ## How?
-The TempoDetector class aggregates and processes samples in batches of1024 samples at a time.
+The TempoDetector class aggregates and processes samples in batches of 1024 samples at a time.
 It computes the energy per frequency band per 1024 samples, and stores trailing histories of these energy values.
 When it processes a batch whose energy in a given frequency band is significantly different than the trailing average, it records a 'beat' event at that moment in its time line.